AhmedMohamedAbdelhafez851/E-commerce-app-with-.Net-Core/README.md

 • make structuer to project to improving the reusability of code.

-• Using Dependency injection to improving the reusability of code.
+• Using Dependency injection to improving the reusability of code

+• Using Session to move data between controllers .

 •Secure Web Api using JWT .